dnlbowers/blackjack/README.md

 * Card animation
 * Neon color theme
 * use for loop to create an array of objects and create an algorythm to shuffle the hand every turn.
-* shuffle and create a deck as array of objects
+* shuffle and create a deck as array of objects.
+* Give player the choice over ace high or low.
+* Fun money the ability to wager and chosen stake amount.

 ## **Testing Phase**